 The infamous Air Koryo Burger

 The Air Koryo Burger!
-Literally impossible to talk abut the airline without mentioning the infamous burger.
+Literally impossible to talk about the airline without mentioning the infamous burger.
 The burger got its name by the questionable pork patty used between the sweet sugar buns and mayonnaise.
-However, over the years the quality of the burger has improved and is actually not so bad these days.
+However, over the years the quality of the burger has improved to include cheese, cabbage, and different sauce and is actually not as hilariously bad these days.
 Although the name will forever remain, even the cabin crew have caught onto it.
-Sadly, gone are the days of the glorious inflight meals on Air Koryo.
+Sadly, gone are the days of the glorious hot inflight meals on Air Koryo.